scalalandio/chimney/docs/source/migration/migration-to-0.8.rst

       myA => myA.map(_.transformInto[B])

   which would summon both automatically derived instances as well as manually provided.
+  The difference is shown in this example:

   .. code-block:: scala

+    // implicit provided by user
     implicit val int2str: Transformer[Int, String] = _.toString

     val myType: MyType[Int] = new MyType(10)